Florida, Carolinas count the cost of Hurricane Ian | Science-Environment

 Florida, Carolinas count the cost of Hurricane Ian

-(Adds details from images released by NOAA, latest update by NHC) By Brad Brooks and Jonathan Drake FORT MYERS, Fla./CHARLESTON, S.C., Oct 1 (Reuters) - F lorida, North and South Carolina faced a massive clean-up on Saturday from the destruction wrought by Hurricane Ian, after one of the most powerful storms ever to hit the U.S. mainland caused tens of billions of dollars in damage and killed more than 20 people.
+(Updates death toll and outage figures, adds latest update of from NHC) By Brad Brooks and Jonathan Drake FORT MYERS, Fla./CHARLESTON, S.C., Oct 1 (Reuters) - F lorida, North and South Carolina faced a massive clean-up on Saturday from the destruction wrought by Hurricane Ian, after one of the most powerful storms ever to hit the U.S. mainland caused tens of billions of dollars in damage and killed more than 20 people.

-(Adds details from images released by NOAA, latest update by NHC) By Brad Brooks and Jonathan Drake
+(Updates death toll and outage figures, adds latest update of from NHC) By Brad Brooks and Jonathan Drake

-Ian, now a post-tropical cyclone, was weakening but still forecast to bring treacherous conditions to parts of the Carolinas, Virginia and West Virginia into Saturday morning, according to the National Hurricane Center.
+Ian, now a post-tropical cyclone, continued to weaken on Saturday morning but is still forecast to bring treacherous conditions to parts of the Central Appalachians and Mid-Atlantic, according to the National Hurricane Center, which added that flood watches were in effect across southwest Virginia and southern West Virginia.
 "Major to record river flooding will continue across central Florida through next week.
 Limited flash, urban and small stream flooding is possible across the central Appalachians and the southern Mid-Atlantic this weekend, with minor river flooding expected over the coastal Carolinas," it said.

 The storm struck Florida's Gulf Coast on Wednesday, turning beach towns into disaster areas.
 On Friday, it pummeled waterfront Georgetown, north of the historic city of Charleston in South Carolina, with wind speeds of 85 mph (140 kph).
 Roads were flooded and blocked by trees while a number of piers were damaged.

-Around 1.7 million homes and businesses were without power in the Carolinas and Florida at 8:00 a.m.
-ET (1200 GMT) on Saturday, according to tracking website PowerOutage.us.
+Over 1.6 million homes and businesses were without power in the Carolinas, Virginia and Florida at 11:00 a.m.
+ET (1500 GMT) on Saturday, according to tracking website PowerOutage.us.
 Both the number of casualties and repair costs remain unclear, but the extent of the damage was becoming apparent as Florida entered its third day after Ian first hit.

-There have been reports of at least 21 deaths, Kevin Guthrie, director of the state's Division of Emergency Management, said on Friday morning, stressing that some of those remained unconfirmed.
-Some 10,000 people were unaccounted for, he said, but many of them were likely in shelters or without power.
+There were at least 23 deaths in Florida attributable to the hurricane, the state's Department of Law Enforcement said on Saturday morning.
+Sixteen of those were aged above 60.
+The eldest was a 92-year-old man, who was found under three feet of water in Lee County.
+Thousands of people were still unaccounted for, officials said, but many of them were likely in shelters or without power.

-"Those older homes that just aren’t as strong built, they got washed into the sea," said Governor Ron DeSantis.
+"Those older homes that just aren't as strong built, they got washed into the sea," Governor Ron DeSantis said on Friday.
 "If you are hunkering down in that, that is something that I think would be very difficult to be survivable."

 Meanwhile, insurers braced for a hit of between $28 billion and $47 billion, in what could be the costliest Florida storm since Hurricane Andrew in 1992, according to U.S. property data and analytics company CoreLogic.
 U.S. President Joe Biden has approved a disaster declaration, making federal resources available to counties impacted by the storm.